How Does LendingTree Get Paid?

 Choosing between the HomeReady and Home Possible programs might come down to your credit score.
 For example, if your score is at least 620, you might lean toward a HomeReady loan.
 But if your score is above 660, a Home Possible loan might be a better fit for you.

-However, if you make more income than these programs allow or need a no-down-payment mortgage, consider one of these government-backed loan programs:
+If you make more income than these programs allow or need a no-down-payment mortgage, you have a variety of options.
+As alternatives to the HomeReady or Home Possible loans, you may want to consider one or more of these other government-backed loan programs.

-• FHA loans are geared toward homebuyers with fair credit.
+FHA loans are geared toward homebuyers with fair credit.
 You can get an FHA loan with a credit score as low as 500 if you make a 10% down payment, and there are no income limits.
 The minimum FHA down payment is 3.5%, but you’ll need a minimum 580 credit score to qualify.
 You’ll pay FHA mortgage insurance premiums for the life of the loan, unless you put down 10% or refinance later.
+While FHA loans may have a slightly lower interest rate than conventional loans like Home Possible and HomeReady, they may have slightly higher overall costs, so make sure to look at the APR.

-• U.S. Department of Veterans Affairs (VA) loans are reserved for military personnel, veterans and eligible surviving spouses.
-VA loans don’t require a minimum down payment amount and don’t impose mortgage insurance requirements, but there is a VA funding fee.
+U.S. Department of Veterans Affairs (VA) loans are reserved for military personnel, veterans and eligible surviving spouses.
+VA loans don’t require a minimum down payment or mortgage insurance, but there is a VA funding fee.
 And although there’s no minimum credit score, lenders will typically set their own minimum credit score requirements.
+A VA loan may offer significantly lower interest rates and costs than a conventional loan like Home Possible or HomeReady, though it’s important to get rate quotes from lenders and comparison shop to be sure.